PhoebusLyubil/phoebuslyubil.github.com/_posts/2018-03-30-Assimilating -Cassandra.md

 them because of that :) I used brute force optimization for optimizing on training set.

-The time these methods estimations use suggest using parallel computations.
+The time needed for estimating suggests using parallel computations.

      rnn.fun<- function(data, net.type = "gru",